apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 As expected, the conversion to Python objects is by far the worst performance.
 As soon as we drop into using any functions that keep the data entirely on the Rust side we see a near 10x speed improvement.
-Then as we increase our complexity from using pyarrow compute functions to implementing the UDF in Rust we see incremental improvements.
-Our fastest approach - iterating through the arrays ourselves does operate nearly 10% faster than the pyarrow compute approach.
+Then as we increase our complexity from using PyArrow compute functions to implementing the UDF in Rust we see incremental improvements.
+Our fastest approach - iterating through the arrays ourselves does operate nearly 10% faster than the PyArrow compute approach.

 ## Final Thoughts and Recommendations